slamora/brackets-wiki/Language-Support-Changes.md

 ### Extending clients

-Extensions should be able to add new file extensions to languages and clients:
+Extensions should be able to add new MIME types to languages and clients:

     var ClientManager = brackets.getModule("LiveDevelopment/ClientManager"),
         chrome = ClientManager->getClient("chrome");